qmlbook/qt6book/docs/ch12-qtquick3d/materials-and-light.md

 ![image](./assets/materials.png)

-By assigning a ``Texture``to the ``lightProbe`` property of the ``SceneEnvironment``.
+To provide a skybox, assign a ``Texture``to the ``lightProbe`` property of the ``SceneEnvironment`` as shown in the code below.
 This means that the scene receives image-based light, i.e. that the skybox is used to light the scene.
 We also adjust the ``probeExposure`` which is used to control how much light is exposed through the probe, i.e. how brightly the scene will be lit.
+In this scene, we combine the light probe with a ``DirectionalLight`` for the final lighting.

 <<< @/docs/ch12-qtquick3d/src/basicmaterials/main.qml#skybox